eclipse-iceoryx/iceoryx/doc/design/move_and_copy_helper.md

 ## Summary and problem description

-Currently, some classes in our codebase use assignment in the constructor (ctor) to avoid code duplication, as seen in issue [#1517](https://github.com/eclipse-iceoryx/iceoryx/issues/1517) .
-However, it's noted in issue [#1686](https://github.com/eclipse-iceoryx/iceoryx/issues/1686) that self-assignment cannot happen in the ctor.
-Therefore, an alternative approach should be adopted to replace the current implementation.
+Currently, some classes in our codebase use assignment operator in the constructor (ctor) to avoid code duplication, as seen in issue [#1517](https://github.com/eclipse-iceoryx/iceoryx/issues/1517) .
+However, it's noted in issue [#1686](https://github.com/eclipse-iceoryx/iceoryx/issues/1686) that self-assignment should not happen in the ctor.
+Therefore, an alternative approach needs to be adopted to replace the current implementation.

 One method involves placing the shared logical code within a separate function, hereafter referred to as `copy_and_move_impl`.
 This function is then called within the ctor and assignment operations, using template parameters to specify the method of member initialization.